CoolRobotsAndStuff/seq/README.md

 }
 ```

+### About

+Seq is a concurrency library for scheduling tasks with delays in a program where there is also code that should run constantly on a loop.
+You can quickly slap it on a project that needs concurrency without worrying too much about it, and the concept itself can be implemented in any language.

+The idea originated as a way to control an Arduino robot with a bunch of servos that should move independently of one another.
+I then used it on another [robot controller in python](https://github.com/iita-robotica/rescate_laberinto/blob/master/src/flow_control/sequencer.py).

+There are also other options for concurrency in c, most notably [protothreads](https://dunkels.com/adam/pt/) and coroutine libraries like [libdill](https://libdill.org/).

 ### Running examples

-There is a convenient system to compile, run and debug examples on linux.
+There is a convenient system to compile, run and debug examples on Linux.
 Go to the root of this repo and bootstrap it with:
 ```bash
 cc ./nob.c -o ./nob
 ```